Making Connections

 • Upcoming or recent Family changes such as move, divorce, baby, weddings

-• professional help, therapy or tutoring that the child gets.
+• Professional help, therapy or tutoring that the child gets.
 (You may ask if they want you to be in touch with the tutor, and take down the number)

 • Seating suggestions based on any of the above.